KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 file:/home/watson/coding/cvs-vers/kde-head/kdebase/kdialog/Makefile.am
 ```

 Note that the user can only select an existing file with these options.
-When you doing
+When you are opening
-a lot of opening of files, it can be useful to open the dialog in the directory that was
+many files, this can be useful to open the dialog in the directory that was
 navigated to last time.
 While you can potentially do this by extracting the directory
 from the filename, you can use a special KDE feature based on labels, as shown below: